gryzus24/anki-dodawacz/README.md

 The program has a quick Anki configuration wizard and a built-in configuration menu.
 No need to edit config files by hand.

 ![configuration screen](https://user-images.githubusercontent.com/82805891/227376645-86736f77-eabc-46fd-8186-b8dfd6423c10.png)

+### Optional features

+- mpv – for playing pronunciations (press `a`)
+- xsel or xclip – for pasting the contents of the primary selection (Linux only).<br>
+On Windows, pasting the contents of the clipboard should work out of the box

 ### Anki notes